-- · Promote WPD's Priority Services Register (PSR) at events and using leaflets provided by WPD. - Give resilience advice about power cuts (e.g. keeping an analogue phone, checking trip switches, etc.) - face to face and with leaflets. - Sign customers up direct, with their informed consent\ using either: - WPD's online registration form, using the link at the bottom of this page This is the best way to add customers to the register as it is quick and simple and avoids paperwork. - WPD's freepost leaflet If you use a leaflet it is best to help your client to complete it rather than simply leave it behind. - Hand out WPD crisis packs to customers who are off supply or customers who will benefit from having them in readiness for a power cut. - remind the client that the data will be forwarded to their electricity relevant assistance and services if they 'opt in' for this
+- promote National Grid Electricity

+Distribution's Priority Services Register

+(PSR) at events and using leaflets provided by National Grid Electricity Distribution

+- give resilience advice about power cuts (e.g. keeping an analogue phone, checking trip switches, etc.)

+- sign customers up direct, with their informed consent using either

+- National Grid Electricity Distribution's online registration form.
+This is the best way to add customers to the register as it is quick and simple and avoids paperwork

+- National Grid Electricity Distribution's freepost leaflet.
+If you use a leaflet it is best to help your client to complete it rather than simply leave it behind

+- hand out National Grid Electricity

+Distribution 'crisis packs' to customers

+who are off supply or customers who will

+benefit from having them in readiness for

+a power cut.

-How it works and how do I get involved?
+How does it work and how do I get involved?

-Your organisation and WPD can have an informal agreement in place to enable you and your partners to talk to clients about power cuts and provide advice on being prepared.
+Your organisation and National Grid Electricity Distribution can have an informal agreement in place to enable you and your partners to talk to clients about power cuts and provide advice on being prepared.